Swedish Language and Culture | Section 1

 Continue learning outside the classroom

-While living and studying in Sweden, you can immerse yourself in the Swedish language and culture in a variety of ways.
+While living and studying in Sweden, you can immerse yourself in the culture in a variety of ways.
 Try these:

-The class has two mandatory field studies, as well as three optional cultural excursions.
-The purpose of the field studies and the cultural excursions is to use Stockholm’s cultural resources and Stockholm city as our extended DIS classroom.
-Material covered during the field studies will be included in assignments and classrooms discussions.
-The cultural excursions connects more to visual or audio impressions of specific aspects of Sweden and Swedish society.
+The class encompasses two mandatory Field Studies, as well as an optional cultural excursions.
+The purpose of the Field Studies and excursions is to use Stockholm’s cultural resources as our extended DIS classroom.
+The material covered during the Field Studies will be included in assignments and the final exam.
+Missing a Field Study will impact your participation grade.

 Approach to Teaching